Miljankg/ValueWrapper/README.md

 The code is then automatically generated for this struct.
 Along with it, each the generated struct has:

 - A proper constructor, accepting a value of a correct type, annotated in the attribute.
+- A static factory method From, accepting a value of a correct type, annotated in the attribute.
 - A property that enables retrieval of the raw value.
 - All equality methods, including the equality operators.
 - ToString method.